Liberal Arts: English for International Students

 Skipping a Level Before the Course Sequence is Complete

-If you are an exceptional student who consistently performs at a high level during the first term of a course, the instructor may recommend that you submit an academic portfolio of work completed in the class to be reviewed by a committee composed of the EIS faculty and the EIS Director for the possibility of skipping a level.
+If you are an exceptional student who consistently performs at a high level in Fluency I, the instructor may recommend that you submit an academic portfolio of work completed in the class to be reviewed by a committee composed of the EIS faculty and the EIS Director for the possibility of skipping Fluency II.

 The following rules apply: